 For mesothelioma, the volatility is a consequence of low nil settlement rate, meaning that there may be 20 to 30 nil claims in any year.

-For the other disease types, the number of nil claims might typically be of the order of 10 claims per annum for each disease type.
+For the other disease types, the number of nil claims might typically be of the order of 5 to 10 claims per annum for each disease type (excluding workers compensation).